"Because we're tighter than bark on a T R E E."

 - Lighter and Softer: Minecraft in a Nutshell, where there is no guns and pretty much faithful to the source material except Creeper is SANTIAGO.

-- Colonel Sanders Visit KFC features more upbeat music and theme than the usual, and also no guns.
+- Colonel Sanders Visit KFC features more upbeat music and theme than the usual.

 - Limited Wardrobe: Ironically, Squidward always wears his Krusty Krab hat even when he's not working and Spongebob never wears his during Krusty Krab segments.
 Sandy doesn't wear her diving suit when she's outside of her tree-dome.